graphql/graphql-spec/spec/Section 2 -- Language.md

   - NamedType !
   - ListType !

-GraphQL describes the types of data expected by arguments and variables.
+GraphQL describes the *input type* of data expected by arguments and variables, and the *output type* of fields.
-Input types may be lists of another input type, or a non-null variant of any other input type.

 **Semantics**